 Boockvar: Low prices are curing low prices

-Boockvar spotted signs that “US Shale production is topping out here” [13].
-He explained it’s not just about prices: “It’s both… on a price basis, yes, they’re producing less, but on a geology basis, shale basins are topping out in terms of the production” [13].
+Boockvar spotted signs that “US Shale production is topping out here” [[13]](LINK 3).
+He explained it’s not just about prices: “It’s both… on a price basis, yes, they’re producing less, but on a geology basis, shale basins are topping out in terms of the production” [[13]](LINK 4).
+This follows the shale oil revolution of the 2010s, when advancements in hydraulic fracturing and horizontal drilling led to a surge in tight oil production, significantly increasing U.S. output and impacting global oil prices and market dynamics.
 Major shale producers like Diamondback Energy report similar geological limits to growth.

 These varied outlooks highlight how current oil markets balance immediate physical conditions with longer-term supply-demand patterns.